shps951023/Trace-Dapper.NET-Source-Code/README.md

 Use Convert.ChangeType to convert to bool: `"0=false, non-0=true"` logic, so that the system can simply convert to bool value.

-#### Note

-Don't replace by QueryFirstOrDefault, because it requires additional Null check in SQL, otherwise "NullReferenceException" will show.
+Note: Don't replace by QueryFirstOrDefault, because it requires additional Null check in SQL, otherwise "NullReferenceException" will show.

 The reason is that the two Parse implementations are different, and the QueryFirstOrDefault check the result to be null.